Link copied to your clipboard

 There are many different financial tools available to homeowners looking to leverage their equity, such as HELOCs, cash-out refinances, and home equity loans.
 A Home Equity Investment differs from these solutions because it is an equity product and not a form of traditional debt financing.

-This means that when you receive a Home Equity Investment, you do not make monthly interest payments.
-Instead, you repay your HEI in one balloon payment when you sell your home, refinance, or via another source of funds.
+This means that when you receive a Home Equity Investment, you do not make monthly payments.
+Instead, you repay your HEI in a lump-sum payment when you sell your home, refinance, or use another source of funds.

 Home Equity Investment pros and cons

 Like any other financial tool, an HEI is not the right fit for everyone.
-Let’s discuss Home Equity Investment pros and cons to help you figure out if this financial solution is right for you.
+Let’s discuss the pros and cons of Home Equity Investments to help you figure out if this financial solution is right for you.

 Pros of a Home Equity Investment